Speech and Language Pathology

 The first year of the degree is called the Intermediate Year, and includes introductory courses and a large selection of optional courses in a variety of subjects, such as Linguistics, Psychology, and Education.

-In the Professional Years, students complete coursework covering a wide variety of topics in normal and disordered aspects of speech, language, swallowing, and hearing.
+In the Professional Years, you will complete coursework covering a wide variety of topics in normal and disordered aspects of speech, language, swallowing, and hearing.
 The academic coursework is taken in combination with clinical fieldwork.

-Students have the opportunity to undertake their fieldwork with practising therapists and people of all ages and backgrounds in a variety of settings, including preschools, schools, hospitals, and clinics in Ōtautahi Christchurch and throughout Aotearoa New Zealand.
+You will have the opportunity to undertake your fieldwork with practising therapists and people of all ages and backgrounds in a variety of settings, including preschools, schools, hospitals, and clinics in Ōtautahi Christchurch and throughout Aotearoa New Zealand.

 Limited entry to the First Professional Year (second year of study)

-Entry to the second year of the Bachelor of Speech and Language Pathology with Honours is limited to students who successfully complete their Intermediate Year with high grades, and/or have relevant work experience.
+Entry to the second year of the Bachelor of Speech and Language Pathology with Honours is limited to those who successfully complete their Intermediate Year with high grades, and/or have relevant work experience.

 If you are unable to or decide not to continue with a Speech and Language Pathology degree, you can credit completed courses to a Bachelor of Science, Bachelor of Health Sciences, or Bachelor of Arts.